 Within 31 days

-- Decide whether to continue life, AD&D, cancer expense protection, and long-term care insurance – contact each vendor individually if you wish to continue coverage
+- Decide whether to continue life, AD&D, and Metlife voluntary products, contact each vendor individually if you wish to continue coverage.

 Within 60 days